An Introduction to the Foundations and Interpretations of Quantum Mechanics: The EPR Argument and Nonlocality

 Under the assumption of predetermined local values, the conditions $(a)$--$(c)$ together imply\footnote{Let us assert that $A_1=+1$.
 From $(b)$, if $A_1=+1$, then $B_2 = +1$.
 From $(a)$, if $B_2 = +1$, then $A_2=-1$.
 Lastly, from $(c)$, $A_2=-1$ entails $B_1=-1$, prohibiting the possibility of $B_1=+1$.
 The reverse logical order (starting with $B_1=+1$) concludes similarly}

 since any assignment of $A_1=+1$ or $B_1=+1$ contradicts the other.
-However, quantum mechanics predicts\footnote{This can be shown using the example measurement settings: setting $2$ along the $\{ \ket{\uparrow},\ket{\downarrow}\}$ axis, recording the spin $\ket{\uparrow}$ as $+1$ and $\ket{\downarrow}$ as $-1$ (so that outcome $A_2=+1$ corresponds to state $\ket{\uparrow}$); setting $1$ measuring an orthogonal spin axis, recording $\ket{+}=\frac{\ket{\uparrow}- \ket{\downarrow}}{\sqrt{2}}$ as $+1$ and $\ket{-}=\frac{\ket{\uparrow}+\ket{\downarrow}}{\sqrt{2}}$ as $-1$ (so that outcome $A_1=-1$ corresponds to $\ket{-}$).
+However, quantum mechanics predicts\footnote{This can be shown using the example measurement settings: setting $2$ along the $\{ \ket{\uparrow},\ket{\downarrow}\}$ axis, recording the spin $\ket{\uparrow}$ as $+1$ and $\ket{\downarrow}$ as $-1$ (so that outcome $A_2=+1$ corresponds to state $\ket{\uparrow}$); setting $1$ measuring an orthogonal spin axis, recording $\ket{+}=(\ket{\uparrow}- \ket{\downarrow})/\sqrt{2}$ as $+1$ and $\ket{-}=(\ket{\uparrow}+ \ket{\downarrow})/\sqrt{2}$ as $-1$ (so that outcome $A_1=-1$ corresponds to $\ket{-}$).
 The probability pairings are then given by the square of the relevant overlap, e.g., $P(A_1=+1,B_2=-1)=\braket{+,\downarrow}{\psi_H}^2$. }

-An event that cannot occur in a local realist framework is nevertheless allowed by quantum theory.
+An event that cannot occur in a local realist framework is nevertheless allowed by quantum theory\footnote{The maximum two-qubit Hardy probability is $(5\sqrt{5}-11)/2$, achieved by a non-symmetric state and settings \cite{HardyNonlocality1993}.}.
 Hardy’s paradox thus provides a particularly transparent demonstration of nonlocality, arising from logical inconsistency rather than statistical inequalities.